Updated on October 24, 2025.

 Sign up for a class you’ve always wanted to take or join a meet-up group that enjoys sober activities like hiking or cooking.
 It will give you something to look forward to and help to build healthy activities into your schedule.

-The holidays can be trying when you’re overcoming addiction, but if you follow these tips on how to prevent a relapse, you will get through them.
-Avoid high-risk situations, plan ahead and lean on your counselor or support group when stress starts to build.
+The holidays can be trying when you’re overcoming addiction, but by taking steps to prevent a relapse, you can get through them.
+Avoid high-risk situations, plan ahead, and lean on your counselor or support group when stress starts to build.